MaxBittker/MaxBittker.github.io/src/pages/making-sandspiel/index.md

 ### Microcommunity

 People love to opine on their forgotten, weird corners of the internet, and mine is the upload gallery of dan-ball.jp's Powder Game around 2007-2013.
-There was a beautiful micro-culture of people making games, toys, science demonstrations, propaganda, and art for each other another to load and enjoy.
+There was a beautiful micro-culture of people making games, toys, science demonstrations, propaganda, and art.

-Powder Game's upload galleries were beautiful place -- the venue to easily build something and share it led to people inspiring each other, riffing, and flexing the game in incredible directions!
+Powder Game's upload galleries were a beautiful place -- the accessible venue to build something and share it led to people inspiring each other, riffing, and pushing the game in incredible directions!
 Sand games had so much staying power through my childhood in large part because of this weird community.

-It's also important that this system was built right into the game -- every player had a immediate audience for their creation, versus a culture of a few famous youtubers or streamers, or even the sort of self-selecting culture you find on forums.
+It's also important that this system was built right into the game -- every player had a immediate audience for their creation, in contrast to a culture built around a few famous youtubers or streamers, or even the sort of self-selecting community you find on enthusiast forums.
 There was a wide variety of complexity and motivations among posters.
 All with no comment section!

 Three archetypes of upload I remember fondly: